fukusuke-navagis/kickstart.nvim/README.md

 ## Introduction

-This is a folk repository of [nvim-lua/kickstart.vim](https://github.com/nvim-lua/kickstart.nvim).
+This is a forked repository of [nvim-lua/kickstart.vim](https://github.com/nvim-lua/kickstart.nvim).
 I, fukusuke-navagis, customised init.vim to optimise my personal preferences.

 A starting point for Neovim that is: